iann0036/tf-cfn-provider/docs/providers/azurerm/KubernetesCluster.md

 `TenantId` - (Optional) The Tenant ID used for Azure Active Directory Application.
 If this isn't specified the Tenant ID of the current Subscription is used.
 Changing this forces a new resource to be created.

-### RoleBasedAccessControl Properties
+### LinuxProfile Properties

-`Enabled` - (Required) Is Role Based Access Control Enabled?
+`AdminUsername` - (Required) The Admin Username for the Cluster.
 Changing this forces a new resource to be created.

-`AzureActiveDirectory` - (Optional) An `AzureActiveDirectory` block.
+`SshKey` - (Required) One or more `SshKey` blocks.
 Changing this forces a new resource to be created.

 ### NetworkProfile Properties